eixir02/camia_AlveOrejola/README.md

 ## Features
 • Log in and log out program feature

-• Option to (create/check, record) an attendance tracker
+• Option to (create/check, record) an attendance checker

 • Current time utulization for checking attendance